-At this year’s Above & Beyond Awards, Sanctuary is honoring a team from Kasowitz Benson Torres LLP for their compassionate and devoted pro bono representation of “Frannie,” a domestic violence survivor.
+At this year’s Above & Beyond Awards, Sanctuary will honor a Kasowitz team for their dedicated advocacy on behalf of “Amanda.”

 If you can’t join us, but would like to support Sanctuary’s work, please consider making an Above & Beyond donation here.

 Romy Felsen-Parsons is Pro Bono Project Assistant at Sanctuary for Families.